tweedmann/3x8emotions/README.md

 The ELECTRA files are provided in the folder “./electra”.
-The model can be applied to text data using the Python code as shown in “apply\_electra.ipynb”.
+The model can be applied to text data using the Python code as shown in `apply_electra.ipynb`.
 Simply use a data frame with text column.

 ``` python
 # Set working directory